 Hawaii is one of the few places in the world that has a beach of a jade hue.
 Green beach or “mahana beach” gets its bright green color from the mineral olivine in the cliffs over the shore.
 The nearby cinder cone, a steep conical hill of tephra (volcanic debris), is beaten by the wind and waves causing it to break down into granules of sand.
 The olivine-rich rock crumbles into crystals and rough sand, resulting in a decidedly green shore.
 This is an extremely rare kind of beach, as there is only one in Hawaii and few on the planet.
 Though Papakolea is not an easy cove to travel to, it is a once-in-a-lifetime place to visit.

 While this might seem like a strange name for a beach, the sand on this beach is said to bark like a dog.
 Because of a certain kind of quartz in the sand, when rubbed together, the grating sound is not unlike that of a yapping puppy.

 The pools here make for “swimming hole” type of experience without having to swim very far out.
-In areas where pahoehoe black lava has flowed into the ocean, creating natural craters of water, has made some of the loveliest places to swim and watch marine-life.
-They are also optimal places for snorkeling, as there tends to be a varied amount of fish and sea-creatures in these underwater holes.
-There is even a pool that is pleasantly warmed by geothermal heat in the park.
+Here, pahoehoe black lava has created pockets of seawater next to the shoreline.
+In such areas, you can find some of the loveliest places to swim and watch marine-life.
+They are also optimal places for snorkeling.
+This is because there tends to be a varied amount of fish and sea-creatures in these underwater holes.
+Geothermal heat even warms a nearby pool in the park.